reqnroll/Reqnroll/docs/quickstart/index.md

 The test execution reports a so called "undefined" state for our scenario.
 That means that Reqnroll has detected the scenario, but we did not *define* how the scenario steps should be automated.
 We will do this now.

 In order to define the steps, we need to create a *step definition class*.
-This can be done be copying out the code snippet from the test result output, but with Visual Studio we can also use the *Define Steps* dialog.
-That you can access by invoking the "Define Steps..." command from the feature file editor context menu or with the *Ctrl+B, D* keyboard shortcut from the editor.
+This can be done be copying the code snippet from the test result output, but with Visual Studio we can also use the *Define Steps* dialog.
+You can access it by invoking the "Define Steps..." command from the feature file editor context menu or with the *Ctrl+B, D* keyboard shortcut from the editor.

 ## Generate step definition snippets